 the specific exit requirements for the program, including:

-the student’s expected rate of transition from the program into a classroom that is not tailored for an LEP student; and
+the student’s expected rate of transition from the program into a classroom that is not tailored for a student learning English; and

 the student’s expected high school graduation date if funds appropriated consistent with this rule are used for a secondary school student.

-In the event that the annual State Title III Accountability Report from the State Board of Education states that the District has failed to meet the levels of progress required by the State Board of Education, the District shall within 30 days of receipt of the report notify parent(s) of ELL/LEP students of that finding.
+The notices shall be provided annually to the parent of a student placed in a language instruction educational program at the beginning of the school year or no later than 30 days after identification.
+If a student has been identified as requiring ALS services after the school year has started, the District shall notify the student’s parent within 14 days of the student’s identification and placement.

 Utah Admin.
-Rules R277-716-4(7), (8), (9) (April 7, 2016)
+Rules R277-716-4(6), (7) (July 31, 2019)

 Consortium for Alternative Language Services

-If the District generates less than $10,000 from its ELL/LEP student count, it may form a consortium with other educational entities to deliver alternative language services as provided for by State Board of Education rule.
+If the District generates less than $10,000 from its count of students learning English, it may form a consortium with other educational entities to deliver alternative language services as provided for by State Board of Education rule.

 Utah Admin.
-Rules R277-716-6 (April 7, 2016)
+Rules R277-716-6 (July 31, 2019)